chanced/navajo/README.md

 navajo is Rust library that provides secure and easy to use cryptographic APIs.

 The project is in on-going development.
-The long-term plan is to extend to other languages via WASI once fuzzing is finished.

 ## Security Note